 REGISTRATIONS AND DUES

 Players and participants (coaches, referees, administrators) are required to register annually with USA rugby.
 Registration expires at the end of August and must be renewed each year.
 The fee for USA Rugby registration helps support the national organization and geographic unions.
 In addition to USA Rugby membership, these fees provide additional benefits including a basic level of insurance for participants.
 Complete information is available at the USA Rugby website.

-Club membership dues are based on an annually or per season plan.
-These dues help cover the cost of running the club.
+Club membership dues are based on an annual or per-season plan, and help cover the costs of running the club.
 Gotham will work with individuals to develop payment plans; finances should never prevent anyone from enjoying rugby.